Canon 77D vs Olympus E-5

 - More heavily discounted: Has been around for much longer (launched in September 2010).

-If the count of individual advantages (bullet points above) is taken as a guide, the 77D is the clear winner of the match-up (18 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 77D is the clear winner of the match-up (19 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 77D vs Olympus E-5